SmartBear/fake-ap/README.md

 ### `AP.dialog`

-To use dialogs (`AP.context.create`), you need to provide the dialog keys and URLs as they are describe in the descriptor:
+To use dialogs (`AP.dialog.create`), you need to provide the dialog keys and URLs as they are describe in the descriptor:

 ```javascript
 AP.configure({